Search

 • Kitchen scale (for measuring dose)

 1. Measure kava dose.
-Recommendation is about 10grams (0.4 oz) of powdered kava
+The recommendation is about 10 grams (0.4 oz) of powdered kava.

-2. Put kava in strainer bag, tie it off and and place in the bowl
+2. Put kava in a strainer bag, tie it off, and place it in the bowl

 3. Add warm-mildly hot water and let sit for 3-5 minutes.